Narva Falls

-Narva Falls (Narva juga) is a waterfall on the Narva River in Estonia and Russia.
+Narva Falls (Narva juga) is a pair of waterfalls on the Narva River in Estonia and Russia.

-Between the southeast part of the city of Narva and the rest, facing the Russian city of Ivangorod, the Narva flows over the Baltic Klint, forming Narva Falls, once among the most powerful in Europe.
-Before the water reaches the falls, it is split into two branches by the Kreenholm island, thus the falls consist of two sections.
-Kreenholm Falls, west of the island, is 60 m wide and 6.5 m high with multiple terraces.
+Between the southeast part of the city of Narva and the rest, facing the Russian town of Ivangorod, the Narva River flows over the Baltic Klint, forming the falls, once among the most powerful in Europe.
+Before the water reaches the falls, it is split into two branches by Estonia's Kreenholm island, thus the falls consist of two sections.
+Kreenholm Falls, west of the river island, is 60 m wide and 6.5 m high with multiple terraces.
 Joala Falls, to the east, is 110 m wide and up to 6.5 m high.
-The Estonian–Russian border follows the eastern branch and goes through Joala Falls.
+The Estonian–Russian international border follows the eastern branch and goes through Joala Falls.

-Since the creation of the Narva Reservoir in 1955, the waterfall is usually dry, but water is allowed to flow in the original channel for up to a few days every year.
-Access to the waterfall is difficult because it is located in the border zone, and the surrounding area on the Estonian side is closed industrial land belonging to the Krenholm Manufacturing Company.
+Since the creation of the Narva Reservoir in 1955, the falls are usually dry.
+Water is allowed to flow in the original stream bed for only a few days every year.
+Access to the waterfalls is limited because it is located in the border zone, and the surrounding area on the Estonian side is private property belonging to the Kreenholm Manufacturing Company.